Weight loss surgery — also known as bariatric surgery — may provide a solution for some people struggling with the impact of obesity.

 For the patient, an outpatient procedure indicates that recovery might be more manageable.
 And for practical purposes, it will help determine how and what Medicare pays for the procedure.
 Interestingly, based on an average cost, a patient on Original Medicare may pay less out of pocket for an inpatient procedure.

-- Part A of Original Medicare, known as “hospital insurance,” covers inpatient surgery.
-Patients are typically responsible for the benefit period deductible ($1,484 in 2021) but only have to pay coinsurance if the hospital stay tops 60 days.
+- Part A of Original Medicare, known as hospital insurance, covers inpatient surgery.
+Patients are typically responsible for the benefit period deductible but only have to pay coinsurance if the hospital stay tops 60 days.
 There may be some Part B cost responsibilities as well.

-- Part B of Original Medicare, known as “medical insurance,” covers outpatient surgery.
-Patients typically are responsible for 20% coinsurance after paying their annual deductible ($203 in 2021), while Medicare pays 80% of the costs.
+- Part B of Original Medicare, known as medical insurance, covers outpatient surgery.
+With Part B, patients typically are responsible for 20% coinsurance after paying their annual deductible, while Medicare pays 80% of the costs.
 Expenses incurred after the surgery, in most cases, will fall under Part B as well.

 Parts A and B qualify you to add a Part D drug plan to help with related prescription costs.